 - The event is held in a controlled space, such as the Alumni Lodge.
-Requests to sponsor such events must be made through the Events Office and must be approved by the dean of students.
+Requests to sponsor such events must be made through the Events Office and must be approved by the VPSA or their designee.
 College budget accounts (including SGA funds) are by definition State dollars and may not be used to purchase alcohol or provide adult beverage service in any circumstance.

 Students who are concerned about their use of alcohol or other drugs may speak with a counselor in Counseling Services for an assessment.
 Counseling Services are confidential and the staff therapist will recommend options for risk reduction, treatment and recovery.